jaum1234/show-me-the-weather/README.md

-# Weather App - Show Me the Weather
+# Show Me the Weather - Weather App done with React and Typescript
 ## [Live site](https://show-me-the-weather.vercel.app/)
 Simple, but awesome, weather app that allows the users to get the current weather or the forecast for the weekend based on a City/Country search.